ambitioninc/fleming/README.md

 - return_naive: All datetimes in the intervals are returned as naive objects.

 **Returns:**
-A list of datetime objects.
+A generator of datetime objects.

 **Examples:**